localnerve/wpspa/README.md

 > An example single page application that takes Wordpress optimization to a whole new level.

 The purpose of this project is to demonstrate a faster, mobile friendly Wordpress site.
 Not only is it a responsive UI, but mobile performance is dramatically increased.
-Over a 3G network, the first load is much faster than any optimized Wordpress site.
-This design features data-driven, asynchronous prefetching of non-priority content, so deeper content is likely to have arrived before the user requests it.
+Over any network, page loads are much faster than any fully optimized traditional Wordpress site.
+This design features data-driven, background asynchronous prefetching of non-priority content, so deeper content is likely to have arrived before the user requests it.

 > latest [performance results](http://www.webpagetest.org/result/131212_KF_TGB/) over a 300ms RTT 3G network.